 The man in white took the scroll from the informant and quietly read through it.
 On finishing, he rolled and sealed it before handing it back to the informant.

-'Deliver this to the Fifth Circle,' He said flatly.
+'Deliver this to the Fifth Circle,' He said flatly, and have a task force gathered here,'

-He had most of the agents gather up in the courtyard and issued a new set of orders, with most being told to go the Material Realm and capture Araz Krunis.
+He had most of the agents gather up in the courtyard and issued a new set of orders, with most being told to go the Material Realm and capture the fugitive, Araz Krunis.

 'It's strange.
 The Shepherdess should have sent you to capture Krunis since you are the strongest in this Circle after her,' Logan the third-in-command commented after all units had left.